https://www.chefspencil.com

 Like pork sauce (Hankpètè), Gbokpètè is also one of the most delicious dishes in Benin.
 This sauce is specific to the population of Zou and the south.

 Like pork soup, it is prepared by collecting the blood of sheep.
-Afterwards, this blood will be transformed into a sauce after the addition of spices and various other ingredients.
+Afterward, this blood will be transformed into a sauce after the addition of spices and various other ingredients.
 Gbokpètè is usually eaten with Akassa or red Piron (eba in the Goun language).
 It is a very delicious and nutritious meal.

 13. Ata (Bean Cake)